Austin Forsyth Job: How Will Joy-Anna Duggar’s Betrothed Support Their Family?

 What is Austin Forsyth’s job?
-That’s the question fans of the older Duggar girls are asking after news broke this week that the 4th-oldest Duggar daughter (and 9th-oldest Duggar kid) and her longtime beau are officially engaged.
+That’s the question fans of the older Duggar girls are asking after news broke this week that the fourth-oldest Duggar daughter (and ninth-oldest Duggar kid) and her longtime beau are officially engaged.

 As of this writing, it’s not 100 percent clear what the 22-year-old’s job is, as it doesn’t appear to be something that he’s publicly talked about.
 Unofficially, however, there are some clues about his family that may offer hints about what he does to pay the bills.